heyiamanoop-dev/MS-Teams-with-Audiocode-SBC-setup-on-AWS/README.md

 ### 4.2 IP Network Interface

-Since we are using VPC to connect both FreePBX and SBC, no need to create for WAN network for MS Teams.
+Since, we are using VPC to connect both FreePBX and SBC, no need to create for WAN network for MS Teams.

 Navigate to **IP Network → IP Interfaces**: